 Is it easy to go from a small home studio owner to a Host Studio for one of the most prestigious Pilates Teacher Training Programs?

 I’m a Southern California native and I have had a love for movement since I stepped into my first gymnastics class at five years old.
-Gymnastics came natural for me and I felt really accomplished with the sport.
+Gymnastics came natural for me, and I felt really accomplished with the sport.
 At eight years old, I began competing and loved the thrill of the meets and traveling all over southern California.
-When high school rolled around I didn’t want to compete anymore.
+When high school rolled around, I didn’t want to compete anymore.
 Not because I wasn’t good at it, but because I didn’t want to leave school at 3pm, practice till 8pm and then do homework all night.
-I wanted to be a cheerleader with my friends.
+I wanted to be a cheerleader with my girlfriends.
 I tried out and made the team.
-It was fun but not challenging me in anyway physically, so I tried out for the co-ed all-star team that competed all over the country and made the team.
+It was fun but not challenging me in any way physically, so I tried out for the co-ed all-star team that competed all over the country and made the team.
 Now I was in my element.
 I could use my gymnastics and stunting was awesome!
 I did this through my senior year of high school as well as high school cheer.
 At the end of my senior year of high school, I was asked to be a part of the USA cheer traveling team.
 I did this for one year while I was at Arizona State University.
-At the end of the year I decided not to return to the team to live a normal college life.
+At the end of the year, I decided not to return to the team to live a normal college life.